How to Grow Hardy Geraniums

 A good white variety with the AGM award is G. macrorrhizum 'White-Ness' which forms a carpet of low growing white flowers

 This Geranium Patricia ('Brempat') has bright magenta coloured flowers with black veins.
-Long flowering and low growing it prefers a sunny position but will tolerate partial shade fully hardy.
+Long flowering and low growing, it prefers a sunny position but will tolerate partial shade fully hardy.

 Geranium sanguineum. var. striatum AGM is a lovely low growing up to 30cms and pale pink variety which has a compact shape, and long flowering.
-Ideal in a sunny spot to the front of a border.
+Ideal in a sunny spot at the front of a border.

 Geranium Sabani blue has one of the boldest blues of the Geranium family.
 It will grow up to around 40cms flowering early in the year around April time.